apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Leprosy cases surging in Central Florida: CDC**
+**Georgia DA says Trump 2020 election probe is 'ready to go' in hint at indictment**

-You can read more about it [here](https://www.wesh.com/article/leprosy-florida/44693829).
+You can read more about it [here](https://www.independent.co.uk/news/world/americas/us-politics/trump-indictment-georgia-republican-primary-polls-b2385362.html).

 ## Requirements
 - Python 3.8